giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 1. Admin Access - designated for Giant Swarm staff for management/development/support purposes.

-2. User Access - designated for Giant Swarm customers to interact with the offered services.
+2. User Access - designated for Giant Swarm customers to interact with offered services.

 If you would like to know more about the different parts of the Giant Swarm infrastructure, please see our [operational layers article](/basics/giant-swarm-operational-layers/)